Description

 AveDuration:

-• Looking at the average days below previous high of 104 days in the last 5 years of First Trust Indxx NextG ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (106 days)
+• The average days below previous high over 5 years of First Trust Indxx NextG ETF is 142 days, which is greater, thus worse compared to the benchmark SPY (120 days) in the same period.

-• Compared with SPY (149 days) in the period of the last 3 years, the average days below previous high of 146 days is lower, thus better.
+• Compared with SPY (47 days) in the period of the last 3 years, the average time in days below previous high water mark of 32 days is lower, thus better.

 Performance (YTD)